Red-Studio-Ragnarok/Valkyrie/README.md

 - **Bigger Atlas:** Valkyrie allows you to have a texture atlas as big as your GPU really supports.
 - **Colored Clouds:** Experience the ethereal beauty of clouds tinted by the rising and setting sun with Valkyrie's Colored Clouds feature.
 - **Independent Clouds Render Distance:** Gain the power to customize your clouds' render distance independently, enabling them to extend beyond the terrain render distance.
-- **Modern Icons & Logo:** By default Valkyrie changes the main menu logo to the newer one as well as the window icon
+- **Modern Icons & Logo:** By default, Valkyrie changes the main menu logo to the newer one as well as the window icon
 - **Window Customization:** Personalize your Minecraft window title and icon with Valkyrie, a handy feature for modpack developers.
 - **Bug Fixes:** Beyond enhancing performance and aesthetics, Valkyrie also addresses Minecraft bugs such as [MC-67532](https://bugs.mojang.com/browse/MC-67532).
-- **Old Java Detection:** Valkyrie will scan which Java version are you using and warn you if it's outdated as well as if you are using 32 Bit Java.

 ## FAQ